richardjlyon/milankovitch/README.md

 # Milankovitch

-**A python script for examining Milankovitch cycle components in the Earth's global sea level record.**
+**A python script for examining Milankovitch cycle components in the Antarctic CO2, temperature and dust records, and the Earth's global sea level record.**

 ![output](plots/sealevel.png)

 Global sea level has varied by over 120 meters in the last 500,000 thousands years.
-Examination of the data reveals at least one cyclical component at a period of around 100,000 years.
+CO2, temperature, and dust levels in the Antarctic have also varied throughout that period.
+Examination of the data reveals at least one cyclical component, at a period of around 100,000 years.

-This script applies the Fourier Transform to sea level data to compute the power spectra.
+This script applies the Fourier Transform to CO2, temperature, dust, and sea level data to compute the power spectra.
 This reveals significant frequencies corresponding to the Earth's orbital ellipticity, axial tilt, and axial precession.

 **To run:**